symbuzzer/MIUI-Launcher-4-POCO-Magisk-Module/README.md

 -Tested on POCO X3 GT with MIUI Global 13.0.7.0
 -Should work MIUI roms included 14, 13 and 12
 -Device should be rooted via Magisk
--MIUI Launcher is updateable via apk installation and somehow
+-MIUI Launcher is updateable via apk installation and somehow (not sure, need to confirm)
 -Use at your own risk